NewThingsCo/clojure-101/README.md

 ## License

-Copyright © 2017 Lab Of New
+Copyright © 2017 New Things Co

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.